Great Britain: Fungi

 There are many species of fungi including lichen-forming species, and the mycobiota is less poorly known than in many other parts of the world.
 The most recent checklist of Basidiomycota (bracket fungi, jelly fungi, mushrooms and toadstools, puffballs, rusts and smuts), published in 2005, accepts over 3600 species.
 The most recent checklist of Ascomycota (cup fungi and their allies, including most lichen-forming fungi), published in 1985, accepts another 5100 species.
 These two lists did not include conidial fungi (fungi mostly with affinities in the Ascomycota but known only in their asexual state) or any of the other main fungal groups (Chytridiomycota, Glomeromycota and Zygomycota).
 The number of fungal species known very probably exceeds 10,000.
 There is widespread agreement among mycologists that many others are yet to be discovered.

 Demographics

 Settlements

-London is the capital of England and the whole of the United Kingdom, and is the seat of the United Kingdom's government.
-Edinburgh and Cardiff are the capitals of Scotland and Wales, respectively, and house their devolved governments.
+London is the capital of England and the United Kingdom as a whole, and is the seat of the United Kingdom's government.
+Edinburgh is the capital city of Scotland, and is the seat of the Scottish Government as well as the highest courts in Scotland.
+The Palace of Holyroodhouse in Edinburgh is the official residence of the British monarch in Scotland.
+Cardiff is the capital city of Wales, and is the seat of the Welsh Government.